Montfort-sur-Risle

 Montfort-sur-Risle ([mɔ̃fɔʁ syʁ ʁil], literally Montfort on Risle) is a commune in the Eure department in Normandy region in northern France.

 History

 In Gallic times the river Risle delimited the territories of the tribes of Veliocasses and the Lexovii.
 Between 980 and 1204, when it passed into the hands of the King of France with its castle, Montfort-sur-Risle was a lordship.
 The most famous Lord of Montfort was Hugues II de Montfort (died 1083), who joined in the Norman conquest of England, for which he received 114 English manors.

+Geography

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.